 Over the longer term, listed infrastructure returns have been similar to unlisted infrastructure returns but with less structuring and no direct control.
-Despite this, there can be a significant valuation lag between the listed and unlisted markets given the revaluation cycles of unlisted assets.

-Global infrastructure vs. equities and bonds, year-on-year \$US total returns: 2003 to 2024 (year to date, averages in legend)
+Global infrastructure vs. equities and bonds, year-on-year \$US total returns: 2003 to 2025 (year to date, averages in legend)